-The rock-cut Buddhist Karla Caves, while nowhere near as extensive or elaborate as the Ajanta and Ellora caves in Maharashtra, are remarkable because they have the largest and best preserved prayer hall in India.
+The rock-cut Buddhist Karla Caves, while nowhere near as extensive or elaborate as the Ajanta and Ellora caves in Maharashtra, are remarkable because they have the largest and best-preserved prayer hall in India.
 It's believed to date back to the 1st century BC.

-The caves have been cut into rock in the hillside above the village of Karla in Maharashtra.
+The caves have been cut into the rock in the hillside above the village of Karla in Maharashtra.
 Karla is located just off the Mumbai-Pune Expressway, near Lonavala.

 Travel time from Mumbai is around 2 hours, and it's under an hour and a half from Pune (in normal traffic conditions).

 If you don't have your own vehicle, the closest railway station is at Malavali, 4 kilometers away.
 It's accessible by local train from Pune.
 The larger Lonavala railway station is also nearby and trains from Mumbai will stop there.
 You can easily take an auto rickshaw to the caves from either railway station.
 Do negotiate the fee though.
 Expect to pay at least 100 rupees one way from Malavali.
 If you're traveling by bus, get down at Lonavala.

 There's a ticket booth at the top of the hill, at the entrance to the caves.
 The entry fee is 20 rupees for Indians and 200 rupees for foreigners.